Step 1: Definition & Collection

 <figure><img src="/files/v5IE1P7c7Qp85IMDCaB4" alt=""><figcaption></figcaption></figure>

 After opening the extension, you can create a “New Study Session”.
-You can also save existing study sessions by using the "Backup All" button and restore them with the "Restore" option.
+You can also import a study design blueprint here by using "Import" or save existing study sessions by using the "Backup All" button and restore them with the "Restore" option.
 Since the browser extension is installed locally, this feature is particularly useful when switching devices.
 Additionally, you can manage or add new scrapers in this section.

 In the new session, you can assign a name to it and you can specify the set of search queries.
 To do this, you can either enter the search queries manually, upload a CSV or TXT file containing your search queries, or utilize the [**Query Sampler**](/result-assessment-tool-rat-docs/the-query-sampler.md).